Early detection is critical to managing bushfires before they cause widespread devastation.

 Importance of Local Early Warning Systems

-Local early warning systems play a crucial role in community resilience, facilitating rapid response and initial attack procedures by firefighting crews.
+Local early warning systems play a crucial role in community resilience play a crucial role in community resilience, facilitating rapid response and initial attack procedures by firefighting crews.
 By providing timely alerts and detection capabilities, communities are empowered to respond swiftly, enabling effective evacuation measures, resource mobilisation, and improved situational awareness.

-exci’s AI-powered early wildfire detection and notification system stands as a powerful tool in mitigating the social, environmental, and economic impact of fires on electricity networks and the communities they serve.
-Leveraging advanced machine learning algorithms (deep machine learning), exci’s system analyses camera and satellite data to swiftly identify the presence of smoke and heat.
+exci’s AI-powered early wildfire detection and notification system is a powerful tool in mitigating fires’ social, environmental, and economic impact on electricity networks and the communities they serve. exci leverages advanced exci leverages advanced machine learning algorithms to analyse camera and satellite data for the presence of smoke and heat.
 Within minutes of ignition, the system can detect smoke indicating fire and issue early warnings to first responders, enabling prompt intervention and containment of wildfires.

 By detecting fires in their early stages, the exci’s system acts as a crucial safeguard for transmission lines, preventing the situation from escalating and effectively mitigating the impact of fires.
 This proactive approach mitigates the risk of power outages in local communities.